Ninian Stephen: Second World War

 In December 1941, following the end of his first year at university, Stephen enlisted in the Citizens Military Force to serve part-time in the Melbourne University Regiment.
-Following Japan's entry into the Second World War, Stephen completed full-time military training from 8 December 1941 to 15 February 1942 and was then posted to the 10th Field Regiment, Royal Australian Artillery, serving in Western Australia.
+Following Japan's entry into World War II, Stephen completed full-time military training from 8 December 1941 to 15 February 1942 and was then posted to the 10th Field Regiment, Royal Australian Artillery, serving in Western Australia.
 He subsequently transferred to the Second Australian Imperial Force.
 In late 1943, Stephen transferred to the Royal Australian Engineers, serving in New Guinea from April to August 1944 with the 43rd Australian Water Transport Company.
 He then attended courses, culminating in a commissioning course in April 1945.
 As a lieutenant, he served in the 41st Australian Landing Craft Company in New Guinea and New Britain.
 In August 1945, he was posted to Labuan, Borneo, arriving after the war's end and serving there until January 1946.
 After returning to Australia, he was discharged on 5 February 1946.